-The Justice Department is suing Google — but it’s the government’s power to police big tech that’s on trial
+The Justice Department is suing Google — but it’s the government’s power to police Big Tech that’s on trial

 House investigation faults Amazon, Apple, Facebook and Google for engaging in anticompetitive monopoly tactics

-Absent a settlement, the outcome could rest in the hands of a federal judge in a Washington, D.C., district court, the same legal setting as the federal government’s challenge against Microsoft decades earlier.
+Absent a settlement, the outcome could rest in the hands of Amit Mehta, a federal judge in a Washington, D.C., district court.
+Appointed to the bench by former President Barack Obama, he was randomly selected Wednesday to hear the Google case.
+The court itself is same legal setting as the federal government’s challenge against Microsoft decades earlier.
 That historic clash appears to have greatly informed the Justice Department’s new complaint against Google, a search giant that federal lawyers described in their lawsuit as having tapped “the same playbook” as Microsoft “to sustain its own monopolies” roughly 20 years later.

 The Justice Department’s strategy to link the two tech giants appears explicitly designed to “increase their prospects of success,” said William Kovacic, who formerly served on the Federal Trade Commission.
 Now a law professor at George Washington University, Kovacic pointed out that the government similarly argued that Microsoft essentially had forced its technology onto competitors to entrench its dominance, violating federal competition laws.
 In that case, the U.S. government initially prevailed in trying to break up the company, lost on appeal, then ultimately settled with Microsoft in 2001, ending years of legal wrangling that forced changes in the way it offered its Windows operating system.